arp242/zli/README.markdown

 ### Colors

-You can add colors and some other text attributes to a string with `zli.Colorf()`, which returns a modified string with the terminal escape codes.
+You can add colors and some other text attributes to a string with `zli.Colorf()`, which returns a modified string with the terminal escape codes, ending with reset.

 It won't do anything if `zli.WantColor` is `false`; this is disabled by default if the output isn't a terminal or `NO_COLOR` is set, but you can override it if